Rates, Payments & Fees

 The rate set for each rating category is multiplied by the unimproved land value to determine how much rates each property owner will pay, subject to minimum amounts for each category.

-You can object to your land value if you believe the land value is too high.
-Contact NSW Valuation Services on 1800 110 038 for more information.
+If you disagree with your land value there are avenues available to you to object.
+Residents should contact the NSW Valuation Services on 1800 110 038 for more information.
 If the land value is reduced due to your objection, Council will reduce the amount of rates you have to pay.
-You still need to pay any rates that fall due while your value is being reviewed.
+You still need to pay any rates that fall due while your value is being reviewed

 Council’s rates income doesn’t increase because of land valuation increasing, so for example if land values increase by 20% the rates income will not increase by 20%.
 In cases where the values increase significantly, the “rate” charged will reduce from the previous year so that when the new rate is multiplied by the new land values, the rates income does not go over what is allowed to be raised.